cloud-elements/devportal/docs/quickstart/integrate.md

 1. Navigate to the Formulas page.
 From anywhere in the application, click **Formulas** on the left side.
 1. On the Formulas page, click **Build New Formula Template**.

     You can build formula templates based on existing templates or by importing a JSON file that defines the template.
 For this tutorial, you will build the formula template from scratch.
-However, if you want to test your formula with ours, download our copy, and then import it later.
+However, if you want to test your formula with ours, [download our copy][1], and then import it later.

 3. Click **Build New Formula**.
 4. Enter a name for your formula like "Sync Contacts", and then click **Create**.